What It's Like to Keep Falling in Love with Heroin Addicts

 This piece was published in partnership with The Influence.

-Four months ago, I dropped my boyfriend James* off at rehab – the same rehab I took my first boyfriend to 10 years before.
+Four months ago, I dropped my boyfriend James* off at rehab—the same rehab I took my first boyfriend to ten years before.
 While James filled out paperwork and spoke with counselors, I worried that his insurance would only cover the five-day detox that never worked for him.
 I worried that he would die.

 Videos by VICE